R31GNDEV/DuhKotaBOT/README.md

     - If running Mongo in Docker, set `DB_HOST` to `mongo`

-> **NOT RECOMMENDED FOR PRODUCTION DUE TO POOR PERFORMANCE** Optionally, you can use [MongoDB Atlas](https://www.mongodb.com/atlas/database) instead of a local Mongo server, or you can ask SlimShadyIAm on Discord for access to the shared test database.
+> **NOT RECOMMENDED FOR PRODUCTION DUE TO POOR PERFORMANCE** Optionally, you can use [MongoDB Atlas](https://www.mongodb.com/atlas/database) instead of a local Mongo server.
 In that case, you use:
 `DB_CONNECTION_STRING=mongodb+srv://.....` instead of `DB_HOST` and `DB_PORT`.

 ## Setting up the bot